CAQC Members

 Meet Council

-CAQC consists of 11 members appointed by the Minister of Advanced Education, including a chair and 10 members with expertise in the post-secondary system.
+CAQC consists of 15 members appointed by the Minister of Advanced Education, including two co-chairs and 13 members with expertise in the post-secondary system.

 Council works collectively – and with the support of a professional secretariat – to address the goals and priorities identified in CAQC’s action plan.
-Council is currently led by a Co-Chair, Dr. Gayla Rogers.
 The normal term of office for members is three years, and members may be reappointed.

 Council Members